 Janene Pratt is a classically trained artist who began drawing as a child.
 She grew up with a very artistic family and thought everyone in the world loved to draw and paint.
-Janene’s graduation present was to visit eleven countries in Europe with her contemporary dance troupe.
-It was there she developed a love for chiaroscuro paintings and drawings.
-So many things have touched her life in a special way: an object from a special trip, a moment in time, or a unique person.
-She still loves drawing.
-She used her drawing skills to draw simple line drawings for Christian missionaries in four countries, including Romania and China.
+When she was younger, she used her drawing skills to draw simple line drawings and illustrations for Christian missionaries in four countries, including Romania and China.

-Later she studied still life and portrait with David A. Leffel, considered a modern master of the “chiaroscuro” technique made popular by Rembrandt.
-She has also studied with Henry Yan, Gregg Kreutz, Sherrie McGraw, Lea Colie Wight, Aaron Westerburg, and Robert Liberace.
+Later, she was fortunate to study still life and portrait with Nelson Shanks, David A. Leffel, Henry Yan, Gregg Kreutz, Sherrie McGraw, Lea Colie Wight, Aaron Westerburg, and Robert Liberace.
 Thankful for their teaching, she has led demonstrations and taught drawing and painting to others.

-Pratt is a member of the Brazos Valley Art League (BVAL), the Portrait Society of America, and is a founding member of the Bright Lights Fine Art Guild.
-She has shown her work in various shows and galleries including the Texas Gallery, The Frame Gallery, The Forsyth Museum at Texas A&M, Cenare’s, the Scottsdale Art School, and at the George Bush Presidential Library (October of 2013).
+Janene has shown her work in various shows and galleries including the Texas Gallery, The Forsyth Museum at Texas A&M, the Scottsdale Art School, and the George Bush Presidential Library October of 2013.

 She was named Texas Portrait Artist of the Month several years ago.

 Janene has won many national and international awards for her paintings as well as her drawings.

 She realizes it a God-given privilege and blessing to be a painter.
 She is grateful for the Lord’s grace in giving her this privilege.